NathanClassen/nathanclassen.github.io/content/posts/don quixote/COMING SOON: being-a-character.md

 This post is forthcoming.

-Why do I admire Don Quixote de la Mancha?
+Why do I admire Don Quixote de La Mancha?
-What is the source of his peculiar power?
+What benefit could there be in losing oneself in a character?

 Stay tuned.